Ariyakudi Ramanuja Iyengar: Career and legacy

 He made his debut at Tyagaraja Aradhana in 1918.

 The doyen of Carnatic music, Semmangudi Srinivasa Iyer, is known to have remarked, "I was greatly influenced by Ariyakudi Ramanuja Iyengar.
 I do not want another life.
 But if there is one, I want to be able to sing like Ramanuja Iyengar".
 And another maestro, G N Balasubramaniam, a contemporary of Ariyakudi, is known to have prostrated in front of him out of respect.
-Ariyakudi formed a formidable partnership on the concert platform with mridangam maestro Palghat Mani Iyer and two had a strong friendship born out of mutual respect.
+Ariyakudi formed a formidable partnership on the concert platform with mridangam maestro Palghat Mani Iyer and the two had a strong friendship born out of mutual respect.
 Palghat Mani Iyer is reported to have said, "Annaa (Chembai Vaidyanatha Bhagavatar) and Iyengarval (Ariyakudi) are like my two eyes".

 Disciples

 Ariyakudi's famous disciples include [V V Sadagopan]K V Narayanaswamy, B. Rajam Iyer, Alepey Venkatesan, Madurai N. Krishnan, and Ambi Bhagavathar.
 He also had regular interactions with M.S.
 Subbulakshmi and shaped her musical interests.